BrailleSC/wjennings_portfolio/eSports ELO Project/README.md

 <details>
   <summary><b>Top 3 Biggest Upsets Per Tournament</b></summary>
   <br>
   The biggest upsets are determined by ranking winners who had the lowest pre-match win probability (based on ELO difference).
 This query filters to the latest rating run, joins back to player and tournament names, and formats the expected probability as a percentage for readability.
+Tournaments are ordered chronologically, which is why we see consistently dropping expected win percentages, with more data the variance in player ratings will grow.
   <br><br>
   <details>
   <summary><b>SQL Code</b></summary>